 Ngā Awa Kōrero workforce development plan lays the foundation for empowering the journalism sector in Aotearoa, to make it more resilient and sustainable, supported by a diverse and highly skilled workforce.

-This draft plan is the result of sector data analysis, interviews and other engagements with journalists in varied roles and stages of their career from across the motu, and includes proposed recommendations and actions.
+This plan is the result of sector data analysis, interviews, wider consultation and other engagements with journalists in varied roles and stages of their career from across the motu, and includes recommendations and actions.

 Contact us at [email protected] if you have any questions.